2025 ICD-10-CM Diagnosis Code C55

 Malignant neoplasm of uterus, part unspecified

 C55 is a billable diagnosis code used to specify a medical diagnosis of malignant neoplasm of uterus, part unspecified.
-The code C55 is valid during the fiscal year 2021 from October 01, 2020 through September 30, 2021 for the submission of HIPAA-covered transactions.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2024 through September 30, 2025.

-The following anatomical sites found in the Table of Neoplasms apply to this code given the correct histological behavior: Neoplasm, neoplastic uterus, uteri, uterine .
+The following anatomical sites found in the Table of Neoplasms reference this diagnosis code given the correct histological behavior: Neoplasm, neoplastic uterus, uteri, uterine .

 Unspecified diagnosis codes like C55 are acceptable when clinical information is unknown or not available about a particular condition.
 Although a more specific code is preferable, unspecified codes should be used when such codes most accurately reflect what is known about a patient's condition.
 Specific diagnosis codes should not be used if not supported by the patient's medical record.